Gankra/thesis/thesis.md

 a pointer to that allocator.
 The type therefore has insufficient information to clean itself up, requiring the allocator be passed to it.
 A more robust linearity system would allow us to encode this by requiring the destructor be explicitly invoked with the allocator as an argument.
+Destructors also can't return anything to indicate success or failure.

 That said, destructors do a great job for many types.
 Collections and files have a single "natural" final operation that requires no additional context.